-Trainees will have two school placements in addition to other placement visits during the programme and will be supported by mentors and the Pilgrim team, trainees will spend time in a special school and a mainstream school.
+Trainees will have two school placements in addition to other placement visits during the programme and will be supported by mentors and the SAF ITT team.
+Trainees will spend time in a special school and a mainstream school.

-Trainees will be allocated a school taking into account where they live and the school will be either 11-16 age range or 11 to 18.
+Trainees will be allocated a school taking into account where they live and their individual needs.
+The school will be either 11-16 age range or 11 to 18.

-Initially trainees will spend three days in the school placements and two days in training sessions/workshops.
+Initially trainees will spend three days in the school placement and two days in training sessions/workshops.
 This increases to four days in a school placement and one day training each week.